 Liquidity risk arises where cash may not be available to pay obligations when due at a reasonable cost.
-As syndicate 5623 is a special purpose arrangement syndicate, operating on a cash withheld basis for its reinsurance, liquidity risk is managed by the host syndicate.
+As syndicate 6107 is a special purpose syndicate, liquidity risk is not material to the syndicate as all financial instruments have a maturity of less than one year at the reporting date.